 How can you be so excited and proud, yet so scared and filled with longing at the same time?
 This is hard.
 That’s all there is to it.
 But she has spread her wings…and she has landed right where she was meant to be.

-Twelve hours of driving – and I kid you not, almost running out of gas again in West Virginia – we arrived home.
+After twelve hours of driving, and I kid you not, almost running out of gas again in West Virginia, we arrived home.
 I did it.
 I moved my first child into college, albeit a college that is 737 miles away (but who’s counting).

 We did well, you and I. If nothing else, we’ve sent these children of ours across a bridge that we helped to build.
-And hopefully, on graduation day, when we find them again on the other side, we will be ready to usher them into an even bigger world of light and infinite possibility.
+And hopefully, on college graduation day, when we find them again on the other side, we will be ready to usher them into an even bigger world of light, beauty, and infinite possibility.

 In the meantime, only 47 days until Parents’ Weekend.
 Just saying.